Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Even in the height of summer, the weather can change dramatically from the morning to the evening.
 The temperature swings can be huge, and the rainy storms can also bring a load of water that will challenge your gear.

 A solid layering system that includes an insulated jacket, a waterproof layer, a light insulating layer, and a breathable base layer will make up a system that you can change as the weather does so you’re always comfortable and safe.
-Throw in a hat and gloves for those evenings when the wind whips through on cold nights up high.

 Hiking Shoes